What is SCAD?

 Finding Hope in Knowledge

 Spontaneous Coronary Artery Dissection (SCAD) is an under-diagnosed cause of acute coronary syndrome (ACS), heart attack and sudden cardiac arrest.
-When SCAD occurs, the inner lining of the coronary artery splits and allows blood to seep into the adjacent layer, forming a blockage (hematoma) or continuing to tear, creating a flap of tissue that blocks blood flow in the artery.
+When a SCAD occurs there is a separation and a hemorrhage within the layers of a coronary artery wall, which may or may not create a tear and a flap of tissue that blocks blood flow to the artery.
+SCAD is not associated with atherosclerosis like most “typical” heart attacks.
 It strikes without warning, traumatizing survivors who are often women younger than 50 years old.
-The cause of SCAD is currently unknown.
-Most doctors are unsure how to treat it.
+The cause of SCAD is currently unknown although some known factors include emotional stress, physical stress, possibly inflammatory disorders and connective tissue diseases.
+Many doctors are unsure how to treat SCAD, and misdiagnosis or symptom dismissal occurs too often.

 Because spontaneous coronary artery dissection reduces or stops blood supply to the heart muscle, symptoms of SCAD include angina (chest pain) without having a heart attack or angina with heart attack.